What Are The Factors Of 78

 Cryptography and Data Security

 The factors of large numbers play a critical role in cryptography.
 Many encryption algorithms, such as RSA (Rivest-Shamir-Adleman), rely on the fact that it is computationally difficult to factor the product of two large prime numbers.
 The security of these algorithms depends on the size of the prime numbers used; the larger the numbers, the more secure the encryption.
-However, as computational power increases, the size of the prime numbers used in encryption must also increase to maintain security.
+Still, as computational power increases, the size of the prime numbers used in encryption must also increase to maintain security.

 Professional Insights